szwed/interviews/README.md

 ### Generic Questions

+1. Which approach is better: Multiple threads or multiple processes?
+Why?
+When?
+1. Which approach is safer from the hardware failure point of view?
+  - 4x processes
+  - 1x process with 4 threads

+1. When we should use Binary Trees?
+1. Can you enumerate and explain the various types of errors that can occur during the execution of a computer program?
+1. What do you understand by LIFO and FIFO?

 ### Python

 #### Questions

 1. What is the difference between list and tuples in Python?
 1. What type of language is python?
 Programming or scripting?
+1. What is the difference between .py and .pyc files?
 1. Mention the differences between Django, Pyramid and Flask.
 1. Is python numpy better than lists?
 Why?
+1. What does `[::-1}` do?
+1. How memory management is done in Python?
+1. How do you debug a Python program?
+1. What is `__init__()` in Python?

 #### Coding